Marlis Butcher, the Canadian Park Bagger

 Explorers Club (TEC)

-Marlis is a member of The Explorers Club.
+Marlis is a Fellow of The Explorers Club.
 Founded in 1904, TEC is an international organization that promotes the scientific exploration of land, sea, air, and space by supporting research and education in the physical, natural and biological sciences.

 Marlis volunteers as the Membership Director of TEC’s Canadian Chapter.
 She assists members through TEC procedures and she provides guidance to potential new members and associates on the application and sponsorship process.